 Are You a Saltwater Fishing Fanatic?

-Yup, there's no doubt about it - you too are a saltwater fishing fanatic!
+Yes?
+Then there's no doubt about it - you too are a Saltwater Fishing Fanatic!

 And what a rewarding and all-consuming passion this great sport of ours is.